-These twin concepts, earned right and universality, have distinguished the Social Security program from other government income-maintenance programs, such as welfare, food stamps and Medicaid, that provide benefits to more narrowly defined populations.
-While these latter programs have all been subject to major overhauls or benefit cutbacks in recent years, Social Security has not changed significantly since 1983, and still retains the basic design from its founding in 1935.
+These twin concepts, earned right and universality, have distinguished the Social Security program from other government income-maintenance programs, such as Temporary Assistance to Needy Families ("welfare"), food stamps, and Medicaid, that provide benefits based on demonstrated need.
+While these latter programs have all been subject to major overhauls or benefit cutbacks in recent decades, Social Security has not changed significantly since 1983, and still retains the basic design from its founding in 1935.

-Nevertheless, consistent reports from the Social Security trustees showing the system will not be able to pay all benefits when due by the fifth decade of this century have focused public attention on the need for some change to the system.
-Proposed reforms run the gamut from changing the benefit formula, tax rate and/or retirement age while maintaining the same basic design that has served the program since its inception, to radically overhauling the program by diverting all or a portion of workers' payroll taxes into individually owned accounts dedicated to paying benefits to the workers who contributed to the accounts and to their dependents and beneficiaries.
-Means testing falls somewhere between these two extremes - while it maintains the basic design of the current program, it introduces important changes to the program's underlying philosophy for providing benefits.
+Consistent reports from the Social Security trustees showing the system will not be able to pay all benefits when due by the fourth decade of this century, however, have focused public attention on the need for some change to the system.

+Proposed reforms run the gamut from changing the benefit formula, tax rate, and/or retirement age while maintaining the same basic design that has served the program since its inception, to radically overhauling the program by diverting all or a portion of workers' payroll taxes into individually owned accounts dedicated to paying benefits to the workers who contribute to the accounts and to their dependents and beneficiaries.
+Means testing falls somewhere between these two extremes-while it maintains the basic design of the current program, it introduces important changes to the program's underlying philosophy for providing benefits.